kirillbobyrev/pabi/README.md

 Pabi is a modern chess engine that is currently under development.

+> [!WARNING]
+> This engine is still very early in the development phase and is not in a
+> functional state yet.

 ## Goals

 Pabi is inspired by existing Chess and Go engines (mainly [lc0] and [KataGo]),